fienvh/uit-documentatie/content/search_api_3/latest/searching/geosearch/list_of_shapes.md

 The key, the regions-parameter in the URL, is based on the alphanumeric code for regional areas of Belgium, the NIS-code.
 In some cases, this convention isn't followed:

-* Regions are are curated by publiq and don't have a NIS-code.
+* Regions are curated by publiq and don't have a NIS-code.
 A regio is a collection of municipalities in the same province.
 * When multiple submunicipalities are collected in one NIS-code, a Roman numeral (I, II, III, IV,...) is added to the NIS-code.
 * When a submunicipality has multiple NIS-codes, a character (-Z, -Y, -X,...) is added to the NIS-code.